Mohamed bin Abdulrahman M. Hassan Fakhro: Later life

 Later in life, he was in charge of overseeing the education of the sons and nephews of Sheikh Abdullah bin Jasssim Al Thani, Sheikh Ahmad bin Ali Al Thani, Sheikh Khalifa bin Hamad Al Thani, Sheikh Suhaim bin Hamad Al Thani, Sheikh Mohammed bin Hamad Al Thani; Sheikh Khalid bin Hamad bin Abdullah Al Thani, as well as others.
 While less involved in politics, he continued to enjoy strong relationships with the Rulers and Sheikhs of Qatar up until his death.
 Sheikh Salman bin Hamad bin Isa Al Khalifa and the late Emir Sheikh.
 Isa bin Salman Al Khalifa, both rulers of Bahrain, also continued to hold him as a man of wisdom and a trusted advisor.

 His origins

 Mohammed bin Abdulrahman belongs to the Al-Hassan branch from Al-Fakhro family which is attributed to the Banu-Tamim tribe.
 This family is considered to be highly respected by the leaders of the GCC as well as other families and tribes; they are Sunni Arabs.
 Some members of this family have played major roles in the political, economic, and social lives of the GCC.
 In addition, they are considered to be very close to the ruling families in Qatar, Bahrain, Saudi Arabia, and the United Arab Emirates.

 Progeny

-He had nine sons: Dr. Ali (Former Misniter of Health and Education in Bahrain); Dr. Hassan, Jassim (died 2001); Abdulaziz, Khalid (Advisor to Bahrain Prime Minister Court); Abdulrahman (Businessman), Adnan (Undersecretary–Bahrain Ministry of Electricity and Water); Yousif (Businessman); Jamal (Deputy Chairman Shura Council - Bahrain); and one daughter, Noora Fakhro.
+He had nine sons: Dr. Ali (Former Minister of Health and Education in Bahrain); Dr. Hassan, Jassim (died 2001); Abdulaziz, Khalid (Advisor to Bahrain Prime Minister Court); Abdulrahman (Businessman), Adnan (Undersecretary–Bahrain Ministry of Electricity and Water); Yousif (Businessman); Jamal (Deputy Chairman Shura Council - Bahrain); and one daughter, Noora Fakhro.